 In all cases, ensure your documentation management follows your privacy laws and consult with your local public health authority on requirements for retaining documentation (e.g., up to 30 days) and the method for which documentation should be destroyed.

 Continue with your Risk Assessments and Evaluation of Controls

 Contact tracing does not replace public or occupational health and safety requirements.
 Employers must continue to conduct risk assessments to determine how and when COVID-19 can be transmitted in their workplaces.
 Use the hierarchy of controls to implement solutions using a layered approach to reduce the risk.

-Continue with physical distancing, engineering controls, administrative controls, ventilation, cleaning and disinfecting, use of personal protective equipment (PPE) and non-medical masks initiatives as part of your health and safety plan.
+Continue with physical distancing, engineering controls, administrative controls, ventilation, cleaning and disinfecting, use of personal protective equipment (PPE) and mask initiatives as part of your health and safety plan.
 Regularly review your plan and work with your health and safety committee or representative to make changes as needed.